HenryofSkalitz1202/Cyberpunk2077BruteForceSolver/README.md

 5. Each sequence has a varying reward or prize weight.
 6. Sequences have a minimum length of two tokens. <br />

-To run this program, you would need Python installed on your device.
+<br />To run this program, you would need Python installed on your device.
 If you haven't installed Python, you can easily install it on
 <https://www.python.org/downloads/>